phogue/Potato-Documentation/src/content/features/security-2-permissions.md

 Authority levels are taken into account during Account vs. Account, Account vs. Player or Player vs. Player interactions.

-> To be able to execute any command at all a player must have 1 or above authority level
+> To be able to execute any command at all an Account or Player must have 1 or above authority level

+#### Authority Example

 ![alt text]({{assets}}/images/features-security-kick-authority-hierarchy.png "Security - Kick Authority Hierarchy")